linkedin/dagli/README.md

 # Version History
+- `15.0.0-beta6`: *1/26/21*: Added workaround for
+    [DL4J bug](https://community.konduit.ai/t/bertiterator-produces-npe-while-training-on-gpu/580) that caused a null
+    pointer exception when using CUDA (GPU) to train neural networks.
+Thanks to @cyberbeat for reporting this.
 - `15.0.0-beta5`: *11/15/20*: [aggregated Javadoc](https://javadoc.io/doc/com.linkedin.dagli/all) now available
 - `15.0.0-beta4`: *11/11/20*: `xgboost` now bundles in [support for Windows](xgboost/README.md)
 - `15.0.0-beta3`: *11/9/20*: Input Configurators and `MermaidVisualization`